anushadatar/conflict/README.md

 ## Modifying the Website

 The website's source code exists in the [docs/](https://github.com/anushadatar/conflict/tree/master/docs) directory.
 To modify any of the existing pages, edit the markdown file associated with the page, ad the new content will load on the webiste.

-To add a new page, and a new markdown file with the following header, with TITLE_OF_PAGE populated with the actual title of the page.
+To add a new page, add a new markdown file to the [docs/](https://github.com/anushadatar/conflict/tree/master/docs) directory. with the following header (populate TITLE_OF_PAGE with the actual title of the page).
 ```
 ---
 layout: "default"